alexjercan/crafter-ai/README.md

 [ ] More visualization
 - [x] Episodic Reward for eval
-- [ ] Loss plot for training
+- [x] Loss plot for training
-- [ ] Episodic reward for training
-- [ ] Success rate for each achievement
+- [x] Success rate for each achievement
 - [ ] Distribution of actions taken with respect to time (step)

 [ ] More algorithms